arhamislam/mutual-check/README.md

 ## Getting Started
 1. **Install Python**
-    - Go to [python.org](https://www.python.org/) and download the latest version of Python
+    - Go to the [official Python website](https://www.python.org/) and download Python 3.13.3
     - During installation, check **Add python.exe to PATH**, then select **Install Now** to get pip (Python's package installer)
     - After installation, verify that Python and pip are installed by running:
         ```bash